Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 We're in different phases of our faith walk.
 Busy aligning with the "right" Christians, religious practice, and whatever.
 As long as they don't consider the experience "wrong."

 Our weak flesh is concerned with world opinion.
 We become guarded in our presentation, although embarrassed when caught in the act.
 Learning and displaying God's attributes should be our focus; seeking to embody His likeness is our priority.
 Aren't we missing the point when led by most people or opinions instead of the wisdom of God's word?

 It isn't easy to gain skills if not practiced.
 Fluency in a language happens only after years of practice.
 This dedication reaps the reward with the ability to converse.
-We encourage this learning process with words and limit our time practicing God's love's universal language.
+We encourage this learning process with words and limit our time practicing God's universal love language.

 I'm a faithful and honored servant, admitting my imperfections and pathetic denial of His word until He brings it to my attention.
 My imperfect self seeks other flawed believers to join the accountability train.
 I hope others won't shake me off but instead hold me up.

 When walking the proverbial plank of a believer, I want others to walk that plank with me in unity amid a world that would have one deny the faith.
 Earthbound in sin can make it tricky to keep one's focus alone, but when we gather, God is there.